rithask/ktu-results-aggregator/README.md

 > [!WARNING]
-> This app has been sunsetted since KTU made it really hard to use their API.
-They were not happy with the third party using their API.
+> This app has been sunsetted because KTU made it really difficult to use their API.
+They were not happy with the third party using it.
 Thank you for all the love and support you have shown to this project ❤️.

 # KTU Grade Aggregator